-City:
+Name

-Province/Territory:
+City: Province/Territory:

 Part 1: Privacy

-Note: Completed questionnaires will NOT be made public, and any data reported in future analysis and reports will NOT be attributed to specific respondents.
-However respondents may be named in future reports unless they request anonymity.
-Please initial one of the following to indicate your choice:
+analysis and reports will NC naires will NOT be made public, and any data reported in future IT be attributed to specific respondents.
+However respondents may unless they request anonymity.
+Please initial one of the following to

 Please feel free to list my name as a participant in this study.

 Please DO NOT include my name in any listing of participants in this study.

-Part 2: Your Background
+Part 2: Your Backgroun d

-- 1. The geographic area you typically operate in (e.g. the city, region, province(s)):
+1. The geographic area you typically operate in (e.g. the city, region, province(s)):

-- 2. What percentage of your projects are:
+2. What percentage of your projects are:

-- Commercial %
+Commercial %

-- Residential %

-- 3. Value of a typical development project you would undertake:
+Residential Nalue of a typical de % velopment project you would undertake:

-- Less than \$1,000,000
+• Less than \$1

-□

-- \$1,000,000 to \$4,000,000 □

-- \$4,000,000 to \$10,000,000 □

-- >\$10,000,000
+o \$4,000,000

+o \$10,000,000

+• >\$10,000,00

-- 4. What percentage of your projects are:
+4. What percentage of

-- Designated heritage buildings %

-- Older buildings but not designated %
+- neritage buildings% ngs but not designated %

-- New construction %
+New constru ·